South Africa's botanical gardens

 The King protea, South Africa's national flower, and many other examples of Cape fynbos are cultivated at the Harold Porter Botanical Gardens, located an hour outside Cape Town, near the coastal playground of Hermanus.

-Johannesburg boasts 2 national botanical gardens in the form of the Walter Sisulu Botanical Gardens and the Johannesburg Botanical Gardens.
+Johannesburg boasts two national botanical gardens: the Walter Sisulu Botanical Gardens and the Johannesburg Botanical Gardens.
 The former boasts one of the largest collections of lithops in the world and is home to over 230 species of birds, reptiles and mammals.

 In nearby Pretoria are the Pretoria Botanical Gardens, a popular spot with locals for picnics and open-air concerts, and home to the largest herbarium in the Southern Hemisphere.

-The Lowveld Botanical Gardens in Mbombela are home to the largest collection of ancient cycads in the world but also offers a great variety of evergreen shrubs watered by the Nels and Crocodile Rivers that run through the garden.
+The Lowveld Botanical Gardens in Mbombela (Nelspruit) are home to the largest collection of ancient cycads in the world, a man-made rain forest, and a great variety of evergreen shrubs watered by the Nels and Crocodile Rivers that run through the garden.

 The KwaZulu-Natal Botanical Gardens in Pietermaritzburg focus on the conservation of plants from the eastern region of South Africa, while the Durban Botanical Gardens is renowned for its huge Orchid House.